DevXtechnic/yt-daily/README.md

 ## ⏰ The Automation Engine (Systemd)

-After installation, `yt-daily` operates as a silent background service.
+After installation, `Ytdaily` operates as a silent background service.

 - **Trigger**: The service runs once every 24 hours.
 - **Boot Safety**: It includes a **5-minute delay** after your system boots to ensure network stability before starting the scan.